 Don't Go, Don't Cry

-Steve Harley, with the original, guitarless Cockney Rebel, somehow managed to miss out on the huge hit they deserved in 1973 with the glorious, overblown Sebastian, but managed a couple of top ten entries the following year with the creepy, weird pop of '74's Judy Teen and Mr. Soft.
-By the following year, they'd peaked artistically (in my humble opinion, of course), although the irritating Make Me Smile (Come Up And See Me) sold shedloads everywhere, and is the song for which Harley is remembered above all.
+Steve Harley, with the original, guitarless Cockney Rebel, somehow managed to miss out on the huge hit they deserved in 1973 with the glorious, overblown Sebastian, but managed a couple of top ten entries the following year with the creepy, weird pop of Judy Teen and Mr. Soft.
+By the following year, they'd peaked artistically (in my humble opinion, of course), although the irritating Make Me Smile (Come Up And See Me) sold shedloads everywhere and is the song for which Harley is remembered above all.
 Nestling in between the great and the successful was a complete flop, the non-album Big Big Deal, credited to Harley alone, presumably just after the acrimonious split with his band (see: the lyrics to Make Me Smile...).
 It's... thoroughly average, to be honest, quite deserving of its chart non-placement, sounding more like an anonymous album track than a hit.
 It opens with a handful of Mellotron choir chords which reiterate towards the end of the song, but that's the only reason it's here.
 It you want to hear it, it's on various greatest hits/anthology albums, or the expanded CD of The Psychomodo.
 Out of interest, a longer version, with more of those choirs, is available on the four-disc Cavaliers: An Anthology 1973-1974 and possibly elsewhere.

 Si on Avait Besoin d'une Cinquieme Saison [a.k.a.
 Le Cinq Saisons] (1975, 41.34) ****/TTT½Vert